muratk3n/thirdwave/en/README.md

 ---

-Words like "summation" are misleading..
+Words like "summation" can be misleading..
 We are computing a "smart sum", a sum that takes into account the upper boundary.
 Or a [smart multiplication](https://betterexplained.com/articles/a-calculus-analogy-integrals-as-multiplication/).